ptdewey/bluesky-comments-svelte/README.md

 The `CommentSection` component accepts the following props:

 - `uri` (string)
     The URI of the Bluesky post for which comments should be displayed.
 - `author` (string)
     The Bluesky post author username for which posts should be checked for matching URLs
+- `opts` (object) -- Optional
+    A JSON object of options that can be passed into the component Currently contains: `showCommentsTitle` (Boolean -- default true) that tells the component whether or not to render the "Comments" header.

 One and only one should be specified for any given CommentSection component.